-Relevant issues are covered through Relationships and Sex Education (RSE) as part of a broad and balanced curriculum.
+Relevant issues are covered through Relationships and Sex Education (RSE) and we aware of the statutory guidance for RSE.
 See the Statutory guidance for RSE

 Online safety is also taught as part of the Hill House curriculum.
 See DfE advice for schools about online safety